kacper22g/EU_citizens_satisfaction/README.md

 * FER - fertility rate
 * EMPL - indicator of people not in employment or education
 * HLTH - indicator of poor or very poor health
+## Key results
+* The chosen variables related to  well-being, health and access to care, as well as the economic conditions doesn't strongly correlate or explain the average life satisfaction of adults aged 25-34 in a country.
+* The classification yielded few clusters containing countries with similar characteristics.
+The most similar group included Bulgaria, Turkey, North Macedonia, and Montenegro, which stood out due to their citizens' low life satisfaction
 ## Methods used in the analysis
 * Spearman and Pearson correlation 📑
 * Linear Regression 📈